IIIF/website/source/community/consortium/join.md

 **Full membership - $10,000 annual sustaining contribution**

-*   Discounts on training and workshops held throughout the year
+*   Discounts on training and workshops
-*   Institution-wide discounts for IIIF conference registration
+*   Institution-wide discounts for Annual Conference registration
-*   Guaranteed representation on the IIIF [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ) which guides technical development of IIIF specs
+*   Guaranteed representation on the [Technical Review Committee]({{ site.root_url | absolute_url }}/community/consortium/trc ), which guides development of the IIIF specifications
-*   Eligibility to serve on the [Executive Committee and Operating Committee]({{ site.root_url | absolute_url }}/community/consortium/consortium_committees/), which provide IIIF governance
+*   Eligibility to serve on the [Executive Committee and Operating Committee]({{ site.root_url | absolute_url }}/community/consortium/consortium_committees/), which govern the community
 *   Priority attendance at working meetings and other events
 *   Priority technical advice and discounted consulting